This post may contain affiliate links which means we make a commission at no extra cost to you

 Ok, so there is no denying it.
-Dublin is possibly one of Europes most expensive cities, making it a very difficult place to visit on a Budget.
-In saying that it is not totally impossible, there are many attractions and experiences that the city has to offer that I promise will not break the bank.
-You just have to do a little bit a digging first.
+Dublin is possibly one of Europe’s most expensive cities, making it a very difficult place to visit on a Budget.
+In saying that it is not totally impossible, there are plenty of Free Attractions in Dublin that prevents those planning a trip to Ireland from eating into their bank accounts.
+You just have to do a little bit of digging first.

 As a local, I tend to avoid the expensive side of Dublin as much as humanly possible.
-Instead I like to indulge in the FREE things to do, like enjoy many of Dublin’s beautiful walking trails or go on a day trip to a stunning seaside town.
+Instead, I like to indulge in the FREE things to do, like enjoy many of the beautiful walks in Dublin or go on a day trip to a stunning seaside town.

-It is important to note that both forms of transport involve outdoor activity, be prepared for Ireland’s unpredictable weather by checking out my Ireland packing list.
+It is important to note that both forms of transport involve outdoor activity, it is best to be prepared for Ireland’s unpredictable weather by checking out my Ireland packing list.

 1. Take a FREE walking Tour of Dublin City

-So, the first and upmost way to see the city on a Budget is by foot.
-Now, of course you could do your own DIY version of a Dublin walking tour (see my 2 day Dublin itinerary for inspiration) but if you want to save your money by not paying into some of the top Historic attractions.
+So, the first and utmost way to see the city on a Budget is on foot.
+Now, of course, you could do your own DIY version of a Dublin walking tour (see my 2 day Dublin itinerary for inspiration) but if you want to save your money by not paying into some of the top historic attractions.
 I’d 100% suggest taking a FREE walking tour of the city.